buinghiemtrang/buinghiemtrang/README.md

 - 👀 I’m interested in information technology
 - 🌱 I’m currently learning College
 - 💞️ I’m Single
-- 📫 You can contact me by email buinghiemtrang@gmail.com
+- 📫 You can contact me by email buinghiemtrang@gmail.com or Facebook https://www.facebook.com/buinghiemtrang/
+- Wish you a good day ✨✨✨

 <!---
 buinghiemtrang/buinghiemtrang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.